-The role of the Integrated Care System (ICS) Board is to provide leadership and development of overarching strategy for Lancashire and South Cumbria, oversight and facilitation of delivery of sustainability, transformation and design of the future state of health and care.
+The role of the Integrated Care System (ICS) Board is to provide leadership and development of the overarching Lancashire and South Cumbria ICS strategy, oversight and facilitation of delivery of sustainability, transformation and design of the future state of health and care.

-The Board will meet on a monthly basis to consider progress and risks in the implementation of the shadow integrated care system’s aims and objectives and approve any mitigation measures and other action required to assure success, in line with the approved programme.
+The Board meets on a monthly basis to consider progress and risks in the implementation of the integrated care system’s aims and objectives and approve any mitigation measures and other action required to assure success, in line with the approved programme.

 - Up to five Non-Executives/Lay Members appointed from among the existing NHS organisations for their experience and knowledge

-- STP Executives, including officers from NHS England and NHS Improvement who are part of the STP Executive Team
+- ICS Executives, including officers from NHSE/I who are part of the ICS Executive Team:

 - A Primary Care provider professional representative

-- Medical Director for Lancashire and South Cumbria STP
+- A mental health lead for Lancashire and South Cumbria

-The five non-executive directors have been appointed following a formal recruitment process.
-The successful candidates are:
+Non-executive directors have been appointed following a formal recruitment process.

 These governance arrangements provide a fair approach to representation from individual organisations.
 No single organisation from the five NHS trusts, eight Clinical Commissioning Groups, four upper tier Local Authorities and twelve districts have a right of veto Lancashire and South Cumbria-wide decisions.